vibhorkum/synchronize-logical-slots/README.md

 1. EDB Advanced Server 12.x installation using RPMs.
 To install EDB Advanced Server 12.x using RPMs, refer EDB Documents
 2. gcc
 3. make
+4. openssl-devel
-4. location of pg_config of EDB Advanced Server should be in PATH environment variable
+5. location of pg_config of EDB Advanced Server should be in PATH environment variable
-5. Set max_worker_processes parameter to allow background worker in EPAS
+6. Set max_worker_processes parameter to allow background worker in EPAS
-6. Make sure you have pg_hba entry for standbys on master/primary for replication user to connect.
+7. Make sure you have pg_hba entry for standbys on master/primary for replication user to connect.
-7. Make sure replication user has `pg_read_all_stats` privileges.
+8. Make sure replication user has `pg_read_all_stats` privileges.

 # Installation